SamLBuck/Event-Bingo/infrastructure/infrastructure-readme.md

 ####  Cluster / Service
 This resource is the Spring Boot server serving the project's API / website.
 You will almost always want to this resource built, which is why the default value of the `service.enabled` property is **true**.

 The `service.dockerImageTag` property specifies which version of a Docker image to deploy as the software running on the cluster.
-You generally shouldn't specify this value in `cdk.json` directly; it will be computed by the `deploy.pl` deployment script based on the tags associated with the project on your local machine.
+You generally shouldn't specify this value in `cdk.json` directly; it will be computed by the `deploy.pl` deployment script based on the tags associated with the project on AWS.

-This does mean its best for a single project member to be responsible for deploying the project infrastructure; otherwise some coordination around Docker image tags will be required.

 The other properties associated with the ECS service can likely be left at their defaults.